Statutes of Apimondia

 b) Associate Members

-Each Associate Member is required to pay an annual membership fee, to be fixed by the Executive Council, according to the importance of the institution applying, at the time of admission.
-The minimum amount payable is based on the lowest membership fee foreseen for Full Members and may be eventually increased as appropriate.
+Each Associate Member is required to pay an annual basic membership fee based on the lowest membership fee foreseen for Full Members.

 2) Individual Correspondents